FuncProgLinux/guix-mate/README.md

 This channel is not ready to be used.
 Grab an issue if you wish to help.

+## Upstreamed packages

+The following packages are now part of GNU GUIX and are no longer present in this repository:

+- `python-xapp`: Python bindings for `libxapp`

 ## Goals

 - Rival Ubuntu MATE on software available for the MATE desktop.